Privacy Statement

 We will take reasonable steps to protect the personal information we hold from misuse, loss, and unauthorised access, modification or disclosure.
 We do this by:

-• requiring any third party providers (such as data storage services) to have acceptable security measures to keep personal information secure;
+- requiring any third-party providers to have acceptable security measures to keep personal information secure;

-• limiting access to the information we collect about you;
+- limiting internal & external access to the information we collect about you;

 While we take all steps reasonable in the circumstances to protect your information, in the unlikely event a data breach occurs, we will notify you in accordance with our obligations under the Privacy Act.